 Both hands come from a different direction but eventually, when they meet, they go in the same direction, together.
 Pertinent to the hands, whatever paths we may choose we are ultimately in the realm of oneness.

 The Power of A Contactless Connection

-Namaste originally came from a Sanskrit word, “Namah”, which we can often see in Hindu scriptures and mantras and hear while chanting, which was first started as a practice in the Hindu regions like India and Nepal.
-“Namah” means “I bow to”, or in other words “salutations or prostration to” and “te” means “You” in Sanskrit, as a whole it means, “I bow to you”
+Namaste comes from a Sanskrit word, “Namah”, and “te” which we can often see in ancient Hindu scriptures and mantras.
+“Namah” means “I bow to”, and “te” means “You” in Sanskrit, as a whole it means, “I bow to you”

 The roots of origin to ‘Namaste’ dates back to ancient Sanskrit tradition, which is found in the Vedas.
-Today Namaste is a Hindi as well as Nepali word; therefore, it is used extensively in the Northern states of India and Nepal.
+Today Namaste is a Hindi as well as Nepali word; therefore, it is used extensively in Nepal and India.
 Also, it is widely used in the culture of Buddhists as well.

 Other words similar to Namaste are Namaskaar, Namaskaaram, and Pranam.
-These are forms of traditional greetings, which also mean an act of bowing down with respect to something or someone, according to the ancient Hindu texts.
+These are forms of traditional greetings, which also mean an act of bowing down concerning something or someone, according to the ancient Hindu texts.

 The spiritual meaning of Namaste essentially is the pouring of the sense of togetherness, oneness, and love, acceptance, and gratitude from one mind to the other mind or the environment.